District Mission Statement

 Grades are used to indicate achievement and development in each class or subject area in which a student is enrolled.
 Grading is based, in part, upon student improvement, achievement, and participation in classroom discussions and activities.
 Classroom participation, and student attendance, is an important factor in earning high grades.

-The Elementary School is on a trimester reporting schedule for both Interim and Report Cards.
+DES is on a trimester reporting schedule for both Interim and Report Cards.
 The K-5 Report Card will consist of a Standards based report card.
-Sixth graders, in an effort to transition to middle/high school, will receive a numeric based report card.
 All report cards will be available electronically.
 For those families that cannot access the internet, hard copies will be provided.

 The goal of homework at DES is to help our students become skilled, knowledgeable, independent, and responsible learners.
-The length of time a child spends on homework may fluctuate depending on student’s strengths and needs.
+The length of time a child spends on homework may fluctuate depending on the student’s grade level, strengths and needs.

 Purpose of Homework